prkr88/Food-for-Life-eDM/README.md

 #Food for Life eDM
-##Based on Gulp recipe to build eDMs using HTML/SASS and have the styles moved inline.
+##Gulp recipe builds eDM using Jade/SASS and moves styles inline.

 ###Installation
 1. Clone the repo